m24639297/wheres-the-fire/README.md

 # spot-that-fire

-## A public platform for public wildfire detection and prevention.
+## A public platform for wildfire detection and prevention.

 ## Motivation